ghoomfrog/cobblestone/cobblestone.md

 # Morphing

 Polymorphs are characters that have other forms that they can morph into.
-Forms must be defined the same way as a character, and can level up alongside their polymorphs.
+Forms must be defined the same way as a character, and can level up in parallel to their polymorphs.

 # Teleportation